-The 7th Annual NATIVE AMERICAN TV WRITERS LAB call for applications is now closed.
-The lab is sponsored by Amazon Studios and Kung Fu Monkey Productions.
+The 8th Annual NATIVE AMERICAN TV WRITERS LAB call for applications are now closed.
+The 2023 lab is sponsored by Netflix, Comcast NBCUniversal, US Bank, A+E Networks, One Small Planet, Threshold and Snowpants Productions.

-The NATIVE AMERICAN TV WRITERS LAB is an online five-week intensive scriptwriters program that prepares Native Americans for writing careers at major television networks.
-The lab takes place mid – April through late May of 2022 and offers 12 Native American writers an opportunity to participate.
-Each participant will complete an original pilot during the eight-week program and receive feedback from peers and an experienced writing instructor.
+The NATIVE AMERICAN TV WRITERS LAB is an online multi-week intensive scriptwriters program that prepares Native Americans for writing careers at major television networks.
+The lab takes place April through May of 2023 and offers approximately 10 Native American writers an opportunity to participate.
+Each selected fellow completes an original pilot during the multi-week program and receives feedback from peers and an experienced writing instructor.

-Past lab fellows include numerous staffed writers highlighted by Shelley Dennis (Choctaw) who is currently staffed on ABC’s The Conners, John Timothy (Muskogee Creek) who is a staff writer on CBS’s Ghosts and Siena East (Choctaw) who is staffed on HBOMax’s Clone High.
+Past lab fellows include numerous staffed television writers highlighted by Shelley Dennis (Choctaw); story editor on ABC’s The Conners, John Timothy (Muskogee Creek); story editor on CBS’s Ghosts and Kris Crenwelge (Choctaw); staff writer on CBS’s True Lies.

 During the virtual lab, fellows meet with executives and literary representation from several of our industry partners.
 Scripts from the lab are read by several of our network and studio partners as well as being included in the Native Writes database.

-The Native American TV Writers lab will culminate in a pitch workshop during the 16th Annual LA SKINS FEST in November, 2022.
+The Native American TV Writers lab will culminate in a pitch workshop during the 17th Annual LA SKINS FEST in November, 2023.
 Each Native writer will pitch their scripts to creatives executives from numerous production entities.
-Past executives have come from Bad Robot, Netflix, Amazon, Warner Bros. and United Talent Agency.
+Past executives have come from Bad Robot, Netflix, Amazon, A+E Networks and Warner Bros.